 For investors on the lookout for multibagger stocks in the Indian stock market, one name which even today deserves a look at is Asian Paints.
 From a modest price of Rs.
-16.25 in Jan 2000, the stock has risen to Rs.1790 in Dec 2019, generating multibagger returns.
+16.25 in Jan 2000, the stock has risen to Rs.2600 levels in Dec 2020, generating multibagger returns.

 Even if one had missed out investing in Asian Paints at IPO stage, an investment just ten years back in 2009 in the stock would have still given a return of more than ten times to an investor.

 Is there any further upside in Asian Paints share price?

 To answer this question, one should look at the company and what it does.
 As quoted by Peter Lynch "Behind every stock is a company.
 Find out what it's doing,"

 Founded in the year 1942, today, Asian Paints is India's largest and Asia's third-largest paint manufacturing company.
 The company, along with its subsidiaries, has operations in 22 countries across the world with distribution in 65 countries.

 The success story of Asian Paints can be largely attributed to its ability to connect with its dealers and consumers easily across various economic demographics.